CazYokoyama/Open-Glider-Network-Groundstation/README.md

 * Power consumption around 20 mA in sleep mode - 120mA on normal mode ;
 * auto wakeup on RX packages ;
 * No additional computer necessary - only wireless ;
+* Ideal for solar and battery supply
+* low cost hardware